Sompote/transformer_pile/README.md

 ## Acknowledgements

- - STS group and JLP co. ltd for provide the pile load test information
+ - STS group and JLP Co. ltd for providing the pile load test information